dodie/unreal-engine-stealthgame-tutorial/README.md

 Based on the course[Unreal Engine 4 Mastery: Create Multiplayer Games with C++](https://www.udemy.com/course/unrealengine-cpp/) by Tom Looman, forked from https://github.com/tomlooman/SimpleFPSTemplate.

+By default, the game works in single player mode, and can be used in multiplayer mode.

 # Usage